 - Blend, stopping to scrape down the sides of the bowl or using the stick that came with the blender.

-- Toss with pasta, store in the fridge in an airtight container .
+- Use, or store in the fridge in an airtight container or freeze.

 Yes, you can make it ahead of time and store it in the fridge for up to 5 days, or place into zip top freezer bags (I like pint size) and seal as you remove as much air as possible.
 Press flat and freeze for up to 3 months.
 Thaw at room temp before using.